 1. Passion Flower

-Passion Flower is one of my favorite herbs to use in the postpartum period, especially if anxiety is associated with difficulty falling or staying asleep.
+Passion Flower is one of my favorite herbs postpartum, especially if anxiety is associated with difficulty falling or staying asleep.

-It is a nervine, which means that it has a calming and relaxing effect.
-Studies show that Passion Flower is as effective as prescription anxiety medications in the treatment of anxiety.
+It is a nervine, meaning it has a calming and relaxing effect.
+Studies show that Passion Flower is as effective as prescription anxiety medications in treating anxiety.

 Skullcap is another herb in the nervine category.
 This herb helps decrease stress and anxiety and helps with sleep issues, especially when postpartum insomnia is due to worry and nervous irritability.

-I often use this herb in a blend and by itself to help support stress and anxiety in the postpartum period.
+I often use this herb in a blend to help support stress and anxiety in the postpartum period.
 This herb is very safe and can be used while breastfeeding.

-Ashwagandha is an adaptogenic herb meaning that it helps your body adapt to stress.
+Ashwagandha is an adaptogenic herb that helps your body adapt to stress.

 It works via the hypothalamic-pituitary-adrenal axis (HPA-axis) to help modulate the stress hormone that the body produces.